-Ethically Made, Organic Throw Blankets
+Ethically Made, Organic Decorative Blankets

 You Might Also Like:

-What Are Natural Organic Throw Pillows?
+What Are Natural Organic Decorative Blankets?

-Organic throw blankets are durable fabric coverings made from natural or nontoxic materials, such as organic cotton, linen, wool, or even bamboo, which farmers typically grow and harvest without using harmful chemicals such as pesticides or synthetic fertilizers, making them a more sustainable, healthy, and eco friendly choice.
+Organic decorative blankets are durable fabric coverings made from natural or nontoxic materials, such as organic cotton, linen, wool, or even bamboo, which farmers typically grow and harvest without using harmful chemicals such as pesticides or synthetic fertilizers, making them a more sustainable, healthy, and eco friendly choice.

 Let’s look at the living room first.
-Adding a nice bamboo throw blanket to your armchair or couch will help enhance a chilly evening snuggled up on the sofa watching a movie with your family.
+Adding a nice bamboo decorative blanket to your armchair or couch will help enhance a chilly evening snuggled up on the sofa watching a movie with your family.
 In a bedroom, a natural throw can serve as an extra layer on your bed for warmth at night, or you can drape it over a chair or other furniture to make a decorative statement.
 Plus, ethical throw blankets are a great option for nurseries, where they can protect your child’s skin from harmful chemicals.

-What Makes a Throw Blanket Natural?
+What Makes a Decorative Blanket Natural?

 Some of the most common ones used in organic throws are organic cotton, bamboo, modal and wool.